ufsf/ML-Defect-Modeling/README.md

-# Modeling Extensive Defects in Metals through Active Machine Learning and Automated Configuration Reconstruction
+# Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction
 ![Description of the figure](images/Fig1.png "Figure Title") This repository provides instructions, data, and models for modeling extensive defects in metals using machine learning techniques.
 # Overview